TUFAN A. (Group Representative)

 HALİL A.

-I was born in 1970 in the village of Poyrazdamları in Salihli district of Manisa province.
-I completed my primary education in the village, went to boarding school for the sake of studying.
-In other words, starting from the age of 11, having only peers around me; bonding with, growing up while trying to solve the problems in life without having to worry about anything other than each other, to lean on, to laugh and have fun together without the presence of elders.
-Subsequently Military High School and Air Force Academy.
-While we had our ups and downs, we continued to tell each other about our troubles and sorrows, our peers where there to patch up our shortcomings while we were rolling.
-Sometimes they shaped us.
-It was the years when the concept of psychologist was unheard of, let alone being known.
-17 years in the air force and 12 years in Pegasus new peers have joined my life.
-We shared, with people at the age of my father or my child, what we could not even admit to ourselves in the mirror.
-In the early days, our minds were full of rumors, false counseling, and reasoning.
-Over time I have experienced that they do more harm to those who look from above or who look down like the upper mind.
-The more I became interested in psychology literature, the more I became curious as I observed that in closed societies like ours going to a psychologist is seen as a disgrace and those with illness choose going to peers more often than psychologists.
-Even though my shoulders sometimes hurt, I learned to value people and support those who tell me about their secrets, despair, and dilemmas.
-As a matter of fact, when the offer to participate in this program came to me, I was very proud and accepted without hesitation.
-Yours truly…
+Afterwards, the Military High School and the Air Force Academy.
+Our peers, up and down, with whom we continued to tell each other about our troubles and sorrows, did not lick our shortcomings while we were rolling.
+Sometimes he chipped it off.
+Those were the years when the concept of psychologist was unheard of, let alone known.
+In my 12 years of life with the air force and Pegasus, new peers have joined us.
+We shared this with people of my father's age or my child's age that we could not even admit to ourselves in the mirror.
+In the early days, our minds were full of gossip, false counseling, and reasoning.
+Over time, I have experienced that these do more harm to those who do the most, who look down on them, such as the upper mind.
+The more I became curious about psychology books, the more I became curious as I observed that in closed societies like ours, people who see it as shameful or sick to go to a psychologist choose their peers more.
+Even though my shoulders hurt sometimes, I learned to support those who tell me about their secrets, desperation and predicament.
+As a matter of fact, when I was offered to be included in this program, which started in our company, I was very proud at first and accepted it without hesitation.
+Yours truly...

 ÖZCAN Ö.